-According to the U.S. Census Bureau, over 37 million Americans—about 12% of the total population—are classified as disabled.
-When disabled American taxpayers find themselves unable to earn an income, they turn to Social Security Disability (SSD) for the benefits.
-Unfortunately, the Social Security Administration (SSA) denies 60% of initial SSD claims and a whopping 85% of appeals.
+According to the U.S. Census Bureau, over 37 million Americans—or 12% of the population—are classified disabled.
+When disabled American taxpayers find themselves unable to earn an income, they turn to the Social Security Administration (SSA) for Social Security Disability Insurance (SSDI) benefits.
+Unfortunately, SSA denies 60% of initial claims—and 85% of appeals.

-- If you are working in 2017, you must earn less than $1,170 a month.
-If you are not working, your application will be sent to the Disability Determination Services office for a decision.
+- Earn less than $1,220 a month.
+If you are not working, your application will go to the Disability Determination Services office for a decision.

-- Your condition is on SSA’s list of severe medical conditions.
-If your condition is not on the list, the SSA will decide if it is of equal severity to a medical condition on the list.
+- Have a qualifying condition.
+SSA maintains a list of conditions.
+If yours is not list, the SSA will decide if it is equal to another listed condition.

-- Your condition must be severe enough to interfere with the work you did previously and will prevent you from adjusting to other types of work.
+- Have a condition severe enough to interfere with the type of work you did previously and will prevent you from adjusting to other types of work.

 Under certain conditions, a beneficiary’s family members may also qualify.
 These include:

 - Spouses: Spouses 62 or older may qualify—as may spouses of any age if they care for the child of a beneficiary.
 The child of the beneficiary must be 16 or younger or disabled.

 - Divorced Spouses: Under certain circumstances, A divorced spouse 62 or older may qualify for benefits if they were married to the beneficiary for at least 10 years and are not remarried.

 - Children: Natural and adopted children, stepchildren, and grandchildren under 18 may qualify.
 An unmarried child 18 or older with a disability that started before 22 may also qualify.

 The SSA maintains a list of qualifying conditions known as the Blue Book.
 This manual—which is updated every year—covers numerous cardiovascular conditions, respiratory illnesses, mental disorders, neurological disorders, and other diseases and conditions.